 Applicants who have received a conditional or an unconditional offer from the University can submit an application from January 2021.
 Applications can be made through our online accommodation portal

-accommodation must be received by 31 July 2021.
-Late applications will be considered
+Applications for accommodation must be received by 31 July 2021.
+Late applications will be considered subject to availability.

 See the Getting Started website for guidance on whether students will need to obtain private medical insurance.